Olimp case: Death of Zhanibek Zhauyrov

 Experts and public figures also pointed to the possible connection between the refusal to release Zhauyrov and the nature of the Olimp case.
-They emphasized that this case, which began in 2019, had all the signs of political persecution and was aimed at eliminating a major player in the Kazakh betting market who opposed a bill creating a private monopoly in the betting industry called the Betting Accounting Center.
-After Olimp's liquidation through government's criminal cases, the private "Betting Accounting Center" was legalized in just a few months.
-"Olimp" had fought against the establishment of same organization for several years.
+They emphasized that this case, which began in 2019, had all the signs of political persecution and was aimed at eliminating a major player in the Kazakh betting market who opposed a bill creating a private monopoly in the betting industry, known as the Betting Accounting Center.
+After Olimp's liquidation through the government's criminal cases, the private "Betting Accounting Center" was legalized in just a few months.
+"Olimp" had fought against the establishment of the same organization for several years.